VDU stands for Visual Display Unit. A VDU assessment is the same as a DSE (Display Screen Equipment) assessment or a workstation assessment.

 - If the employee normally uses the VDU for continuous periods of more than one hour

 - If the VDU is generally used by the employee on a daily basis

 What do I need to do to comply with the Display Screen Equipment Regulation?

-As an employer there are a number of duties set down it this regulation, the key requirements are to:
+As an employer there are a number of duties set down in this regulation, the key requirements are to:

-- Perform a further analysis or risk assessment where an employee transfers to a new workstation or significant new work equipment, change of equipment or new technology is introduced an an individuals workstation
+- Perform a further analysis or risk assessment where an employee transfers to a new workstation or significant new work equipment, change of equipment or new technology is introduced to an individual’s workstation.